spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

     tc:send(tc:tocommand(actions))
 end
 ```

-A simplified client/server model that runs in the game engine (server, on top) and the machine learning framework (client, on the bottom).

 This makes it easier to try a broad variety of models, and may be useful in shaping loss functions for pixel-based models.